jullebli/minesweeperBot/documentation/testingDocumentation.md

 ## Performance testing

-I think the major difference in my and Becerra's algorithm win rates is due to the minesweeper game implementation differences.
-In my base code a safe area is formed surrounding the first opened square.
-In this safe area there can be no mines.
-And I think this makes the game easier and the win rates for my bots higher since you get more information by opening a bigger area at first.
-The results cannot be compared entirely because my DoubleSetSinglePointBot does not open a random square as first move.
+The performance of all of the bots were tested using the BotPerformanceEvaluator class.
+The class returns a markdown table containing information: Bot used, difficulty of the board, win rate and the average time used to play a game.
+The values are a bit different every time the class is run due to the randomness in generating the game boards and the bots using a random open move when there are no certain options for opening or flagging a square left.

 |Bot|Difficulty|Win rate|Average game duration|
 |-----|------|------|------|